johncoder/cantrip/README.md

 }
 ```

 Cantrip uses a `:` delimited convention for chaining transient prefixes.
 It will automatically select an alias for segments using the unique letters of the label, or overflow to another option when necessary.
-When you execute one of the scripts, it uses =compile= to run the respective script as a compilation command within the git repository.
+When you execute one of the scripts, it uses `compile` to run the respective script as a compilation command within the git repository.

 ## Using Cantrip Globally